 Is this a new tax?

-No. This is a renewal of a millage approved in 1994.
-The district has voter approval to levy 18 mills on Non- Homestead property through June 2015.
+No. This is a renewal of a millage approved by the voters in 2007 for 10 years and it has been levied every year since then.
+The district has voter approval to levy 18 mills on Non- Homestead property in 2017, but it expires after that levy.

 What if the millage is not approved?

-The revenue generated from the 18 Non-Homestead mills equals almost $7 million or 16 percent of the district’s operating budget.
-If this millage does not pass, the state will not replace the funding and Grand Ledge Public Schools will be forced to substantially reduce or eliminate programs and services to offset the funding loss.
+The revenue generated from the 18 Non-Homestead mills equals almost $2.8million or 21 percent of the district’s operating budget.
+If this millage does not pass, the state will not replace the funding and New Haven Community Schools will be forced to substantially reduce or eliminate programs and services to offset the funding loss.

 Can the district use bond money to cover the loss in revenue if the millage is not approved?